 6. Kota Barrage

-Kota Barrage, located in Kota city of Rajasthan, is a dam built on the Chambal River which is very important for the canal system.
+Kota Barrage, located in this city of Rajasthan, is a dam built on the Chambal River which is very important for the canal system.
 This dam was built in 1960 for irrigation, power generation and flood control.
-Kota Barrage Dam is a part of the Chambal Valley Projects, which includes Gandhi Sagar Dam, Rana Pratap Sagar Dam and Jawahar Sagar Dam.
+This Barrage Dam is a part of the Chambal Valley Projects, which includes Gandhi Sagar Dam, Rana Pratap Sagar Dam and Jawahar Sagar Dam.
 When this dam is completely filled during the rainy season, a wonderful view of water falling from its gates is seen.

 7. Gaumukh Waterfall